-René Bautista is a senior research methodologist in the Statistics and Methodology department at NORC.
+René Bautista is a senior research scientist in the Statistics and Methodology department at NORC and co-director of the General Social Survey.
 His academic training in Survey Methodology and work on sources of measurement error in surveys provides him with a solid theoretical and scientific approach to conduct applied survey research.
-He also serves as Adjunct Faculty at the Irving B. Harris Graduate School of Public Policy Studies at the University of Chicago.
-He teaches topics on data collection and survey questionnaire design.
+Bautista has substantial experience developing and implementing major surveys and conducting leading methodological.
+His research focuses on nonresponse, measurement error, interviewer effects, mixed modes, and data collection methods.

 Previously, he worked at the Gallup Research Center at the University of Nebraska.
 Bautista has also consulted as Election Night Analyst with Edison Media Research --exclusive provider of exit polling data to ABC News, CBS News, CNN, Fox News, NBC News and the Associated Press.

 Bautista, who earned his Ph.D. at the University of Nebraska-Lincoln, has published scholarly work in peer-reviewed journals and books, and is a frequent presenter in major national and international conferences on survey methodology.
 He holds an academic appointment as affiliate faculty at the University of Chicago Harris Graduate School of Public Policy and at the University of Nebraska-Lincoln, Survey Research and Methodology Program, and serves as Associate Editor of Public Opinion Quarterly, the flagship journal of the American Association for Public Opinion Research.